Kanrog/klipper-config-generator/README.md

 ---

-## WORK IN PROGRESS
+## ⚠️ Active Development ⚠️

 **This tool is under active development and is NOT ready for general use.**

-If you are new to Klipper or 3D printer firmware configuration, this tool is not yet suitable for you.
-Incorrect configuration can damage your printer or cause safety hazards.
-Please wait for a stable release or use the official Klipper documentation and example configs instead.
+This tool is ready for general use, but updates are frequent.
+You may encounter bugs—please report them via the Issues tab so we can fix them quickly!
+Always double-check your printer configuration after applying changes.

 If you are an experienced user and want to help test or contribute, you are welcome to try it out and provide feedback.